moredenis/password_gen/README.md

 ## 🔒 Note

 This script is for **educational/demo purposes** only.
-For real security needs, use password managers or libraries like `secrets`.
+For real security needs, use password managers.